 Before you know it you will have seven days worth of food for three meals a day plus snacks stored ready for the next challenge you face.
 Use my printout to get you started: Where do I start by Linda

-The printout has seven days and has an area to fill in what you eat for breakfast, lunch, and dinners.
-If I have rice, beans, pasta and salsa, cans of vegetables, cans of fruit, Mark and I are good to go.
+The printout has seven days and has an area to fill in what you eat for breakfast, lunch, and dinner.
+If I have rice, beans, pasta, and salsa, cans of vegetables, and cans of fruit, Mark and I are good to go.
 I can make any kind of soup if I have diced tomatoes.
 I can make tortillas, bread, biscuits, and crackers.

 Life is good if you choose the food you will eat and then rotate them.
 Before they expire and you haven’t eaten them, please donate the cans to your local food bank.
 Yes, I can make pancakes from scratch, but I always store Krusteuz pancake mix that only requires water to make pancakes or waffles.

 I have instant milk so Mark can have his cereal, life is good.
 We always stock up on cereal.
 I recommend this milk.
 Remember, powdered milk is for cooking, instant milk is for drinking.
 I never buy powdered milk, just letting you know.
 Instant Milk